 AK occurs when skin cells called keratinocytes start to grow abnormally, forming scaly, discolored spots.
 The skin patches can be any of these colors:

-They tend to appear on the parts of the body that get the most sun exposure.
-This includes the:
+They tend to appear on the parts of the body that get the most sun exposure, including the following:

-In most cases, actinic keratoses are not cancerous.
-They are considered “in situ” stage squamous cell carcinoma (SCC) lesions.
-“In situ” means the lesions are confined to one location and not invading other tissues.
-When they’re left untreated, however, up to 10 percent of actinic keratoses can progress into SCC.
+When they’re left untreated, up to 10 percent of actinic keratoses can progress to SCC.
 SCC is the second most common type of skin cancer.
 Due to this risk, the spots should be regularly monitored by your doctor or dermatologist.
+Here are some pictures of SCC and what changes to look out for.

 AK is primarily caused by long-term exposure to sunlight.
 You have a higher risk of developing this condition if you: